William Remington: Alleged espionage

+According to later testimony by Remington, the espionage case that would change his life began in 1942 when he and his wife Ann started socializing with Joseph North, editor of the communist publication, New Masses.
+North was an old friend of Ann's mother.
+On one occasion, North invited Remington to lunch in New York City, at which time Remington was introduced to Jacob Golos, a supposed writer working on a book about war mobilization.
+Remington had a follow-up meeting with Golos in March 1942, and it was then that Remington was introduced to a woman identified as "Helen Johnson", a researcher helping Golos with his book.
+Only years later, Remington claimed, did he learn that Helen Johnson was actually Elizabeth Bentley.

-In March 1942 and continuing for two years, Remington had occasional meetings with Elizabeth Bentley at which he passed her information.
-This material included data on airplane production and other matters concerning the aircraft industry, as well as some information on an experimental process for manufacturing synthetic rubber.
-Remington later claimed that he was unaware that Bentley was connected with the Communist Party, that he believed she was a journalist and researcher, and that the information he gave her was not secret.
-Bentley was a Communist and an espionage agent for the Soviet Union, who in 1945 broke with the Communists and became an informer for the FBI.
-She then implicated a number of her contacts, including Remington.
+On nearly a dozen occasions in 1942 and 1943, Remington met with Bentley and supplied her with information.
+The two of them would meet alone outside his War Production Board office without a corroborating third person present.
+She testified that the meetings occurred "on street corners, park benches and in secluded restaurants."
+In his testimony, Remington said "he had suggested a couple of times that she come to his office, but she always had an excuse for not doing so."
+The material he gave her included data on U.S. airplane production and other matters pertaining to the aircraft industry, as well as some information on an experimental process for manufacturing synthetic rubber from garbage.
+Remington later asserted (a) he was unaware "Helen Johnson" was connected with the Communist Party, (b) he believed she was a leftist researcher concerned whether American big business was fully aiding the Soviet war effort against Nazi Germany, and (c) the information he supplied her was publicly available.

+But Bentley was a communist and an espionage agent for the Soviet Union.
+In 1945, she broke with the communists and became an informer for the FBI.
+She implicated a number of her contacts, including Remington.
 Bentley's revelations of Soviet espionage activities in the United States received a great deal of press attention.
-She identified more than 80 Americans—including several employees of government offices—as working for the Soviets, of whom only William Remington was still working in a government position.
+She identified more than 80 Americans—including several employees of government offices—as working for the Soviets, of whom only William Remington was still holding a government position.

 Acting on Bentley's information, the FBI began secret surveillance of Remington in late 1945.
-Remington was by this time disillusioned with communism and had broken off his relationships with radical organizations, so the investigation revealed nothing of interest.
+He was by this time disillusioned with communism and had broken off his relationships with radical organizations, and so the investigation revealed nothing of interest.
 In 1946, Remington was working with the Office of War Mobilization and Reconversion.
 From there he transferred in March 1947 to a position with the President's Council of Economic Advisers, where he was paid an annual salary of $10,305.
-Because the FBI was keeping Bentley's testimony and its investigation of Remington secret, it raised no objection, with the result that Remington remained in fairly high-level government posts.
+Because the FBI was keeping Bentley's testimony and its investigation of Remington secret, it raised no objection to his transfer, and he continued to serve in fairly high-level government posts.